raul23/group-behaviors-algorithms/README.rst

 - Flocking is part of many other kinds of steering behaviors (e.g. wandering or evading) and hence has a weigth associated with it (0.25, the lowest value).
 However, for the sake of this flocking project, I didn't take into account the other behaviors but I will eventually port them all in JavaScript.
-- The author used zombies invading a shopping center in search of fresh brains as a backdrop for a simple game where you will implement and test different steering behaviors exhibited by the horde of zombies.
+- The author used zombies invading a shopping mall in search of fresh brains as a backdrop for a simple game where you will implement and test different steering behaviors exhibited by the horde of zombies.

   In the C# game, each zombie is represented as a green dot